mapreal19/mapreal19.github.io/_posts/2018-06-09-learning-how-to-learn.md

 Einstellung refers to a person's predisposition to solve a given problem in a specific manner even though better or more appropriate methods of solving the problem exist<sup>4</sup>.

-Acknowledge this effect and be always eager to learn new things or new approach to future problems!
+Acknowledge this effect and be always eager to learn new things or new approaches to future problems!

 {% include image.html file="learning/expert.png" %}